rmr101/campus-frontend/README.md

 ## How to interact with the client site

-ALl following options **REQUIRE** a set up of backend at **localhost:8080**.
+All following options **REQUIRE** a set up of backend at **localhost:8080**

 Set up Backend and docker container for MySql image.
-[Quick guide to set up backend of this project.](https://github.com/rmr101/campus-backend).
+[Quick guide to set up backend of this project](https://github.com/rmr101/campus-backend)

 ### For Normal Interaction